 For the Dressing:

-Wash 200 g strawberries and chop them into pieces.
-Add the chopped strawberries, 2 tbsp extra virgin olive oil, 2 tbsp honey (use maple syrup for vegan), 1 tbsp balsamic vinegar, ¼ tsp salt, and ¼ tsp crushed black pepper into the small jar of a blender.
+Wash 7 oz (200 g) strawberries.
+Cut the top leafy part and chop them into pieces.
+Add the chopped strawberries, 2 tablespoon extra virgin olive oil, 2 tablespoon honey (use maple syrup for vegan), 1 tablespoon balsamic vinegar, ¼ teaspoon salt, and ¼ teaspoon crushed black pepper into the small jar of a blender.

 Blend until smooth.
 Your dressing is ready.